jrpacha/240032-Practices-2_10-2_11-2_12-2_13-Thermal-Problems-in-Quadrilaterals-and-with-Convetion-BC/README.md

-# matlabSession-240032_06-05-2019
+# matlabSession-240032_03-12-2019

-## Matlab session Monday 06-05-2019
+## Matlab session Monday 03-12-2019

 ### P2.9  - Thermal Equation with bilinear quadrilateral elemets
 ### P2.10 - Thermal Equation with bilinear quadrilateral elemets and convection B.C.
-### P2.11a - The same problem using a triangular and quadrilateral elements and convection BC
+### P2.11a - The same problem using a triangular and quadrilateral elements and convection BC (New)
 ### P2.11b - The same problem using a triangular and quadrilateral elements and convection BC

 You can find the session's guide ---together with other extra material files---,